Social security contributions

 In order to raise funds for the Start-up Action Plan, the government has provided an exemption from long-term capital gains on the sale of any long-term capital asset if the sale consideration is invested in units of a specified fund.
 The specified fund will be notified by the Central Government in due course, and the maximum deduction available will be INR 5 million.
 The investments should be held for a minimum period of three years to avail the exemption.

 Effective 1 April 2019, a once in a lifetime option has been given to an individual/ HUF wherein long-term capital gains (up to INR 20 million) arising from transfer of a residential property can now be reinvested in two house properties in India.
 Further, an individual/HUF selling a residential property also has the option to reinvest the long-term capital gains by subscribing to shares of a company that qualifies as a small or medium enterprise and also in shares of eligible start-ups with no cap on reinvestment of the capital gain.
 Investments under this provision can be made up to 31 March 2021.
+Budget 2021 has proposed to extend this exemption for reinvestment until 31 March 2022.
 In case the eligible start-up is a technology driven start-up, it will be entitled to utilise the proceeds of such equity shares in computers or computer software.

 On account of transaction in immovable property, any income earned is either taxed under income from capital gains or income from other sources.
 The income is taxed on the basis of the sale consideration or stamp duty value, whichever is higher.
 In case the sale consideration is less than the stamp duty value, the differential is taxed as income from other sources.
 However, effective 1 April 2020, in case of sale, no such adjustments shall be made in cases where the difference between stamp duty value and sale consideration is not more than 10% of such sale consideration.
 In case of purchase, if the variation between stamp duty value and sale consideration does not exceed INR 50,000 or 10% of sale consideration, no addition is to be made to total income.